Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Conclusions

-The non-Abelian electric field correlator studied here is an extension of the heavy quark diffusion coefficient (that is defined at zero frequency) to finite frequency.
-Our NLO perturbative calculation is the first systematic and rigorous study of the non-Abelian electric field correlator at finite frequency, which is important for bound state formation and dissociation when the binding energy is comparable with or bigger than the plasma temperature.
+The non-Abelian electric field correlator studied here is for bound state formation and dissociation and different from the one for the heavy quark diffusion coefficient~\cite{Casalderrey-Solana:2006fio,Eller:2019spw,CaronHuot:2007gq,Burnier:2010rp}, though coincidentally the finite temperature parts agree at NLO (the vacuum parts differ).
+Our NLO perturbative calculation is the first systematic and rigorous study of this non-Abelian electric field correlator at finite frequency.
 Since the correlator is defined at finite frequency, it may be difficult to calculate it on a Euclidean lattice.
 But one may be able to calculate it by using simulations of classical Yang-Mills theories~\cite{Laine:2009dd,Boguslavski:2020tqz,Boguslavski:2021baf}.
-Furthermore, in the strong coupling limit, the AdS/CFT correspondence (see Ref.~\cite{Casalderrey-Solana:2011dxg} for a review) may be useful to calculate the correlator.
+Furthermore, in the strong coupling limit, the AdS/CFT correspondence (see Ref.~\cite{Casalderrey-Solana:2011dxg} for a review) may be useful to calculate this correlator.
 It can also be extracted from experimental data on quarkonium suppression in heavy ion collisions, by using Bayesian analysis~\cite{Bernhard:2019bmu,Nijs:2020roc}.
 Anisotropic effects on the electric field correlator can also be studied in a similar way to Refs.~\cite{Dumitru:2007hy,Dumitru:2009ni,Dumitru:2009fy}.
-Our NLO calculation serves as a baseline to compare with in future studies, which can tell us more information about the properties of the plasma.
+Our NLO calculation serves as a baseline to compare with in future studies, which can tell us more information about the properties of the QGP.

 The framework we used to derive the Boltzmann and rate equations is based on (1) vacuum Schr\"odinger wave functions and (2) factorization of the subsystem and environmental density matrices, both of which are valid in the hierarchy $Mv \gg T$.
 In this hierarchy, thermal effects on the heavy particle potentials are subleading and the interaction between the bound state and the environment is suppressed by the multipole expansion.
-Beyond this hierarchy, i.e., in the high temperature regime $ T \gtrsim Mv$, one may need to resort to a different framework~\cite{Binder:2021kse}, especially for highly excited states.
-Finally, for $m_D\gg Mv^2$, the HTL resummation will become crucial in the calculations of bound state dissociation rates and formation cross sections, although the physical impacts may be small.
+Beyond this hierarchy, i.e., in the high temperature regime $ T \gtrsim Mv$, one may need to resort to a different framework, especially for highly excited states.
+Finally, for $m_D\gg Mv^2$, the HTL resummation will become crucial in the calculations of bound state dissociation rates and formation cross sections, although the physical impacts for thermally produced DM may be small.

 \acknowledgments

 We would like to thank Feng Luo and other participants of the online workshop `Quarkonia meet Dark Matter' for discussion.
 BSH and XY are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant Contract Numbers DE-SC0011090.
 TB was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan, by the JSPS Core-to-Core Program Grant Number JPJSCCA20200002 and by JSPS KAKENHI Grant Number 20H01895.
 KM was supported by MEXT Leading Initiative for Excellent Young Researchers Grant Number JPMXS0320200430.